ireina7/algoroutine/README.md

-# goroutine
+# algoroutine
-Light-weight algebraic goroutine in rust
+Light-weight *algebraic effect* (algebraic goroutine) in Rust.

-Using `go!` macro just as Haskell's do notation while we use algebraic effects instead of monads.
+Using `go!` macro just as Haskell's do notation while we use algebraic effects instead of monads to avoid monad's composition issue.
 Only zero-shot algebraic effect based on coroutine is supported.
 Therefore we need nightly compiler to transform code.